ADVERTISEMENT

 Beaded Necklace Bag

 With its black background and bright blossom, this is the Beadedness of the World bag, the Not-Quite-a-Rosary bag that I can finger as needed.
-Based on the Beaded Amulet Bag to Weave (PieceWork, January/February 1997), it was made for me by my friend Nancy Arndt, who ably and cheerfully midwived issues of this magazine six times a year before moving on to other tasks at Interweave.
+Based on the Beaded Amulet Bag to Weave in PieceWork, January/February 1997, it was made for me by my friend Nancy Arndt, who ably and cheerfully midwived issues of this magazine six times a year before moving on to other tasks at Interweave.
 When I hold this bag to my ear, I think I can hear elk bugling in Rocky Mountain National Park, where we still go to hear them every fall, sometimes staying from dusk into nights as dark as the jet beads.
 This necklace bag is so full of hope, good wishes, and years of friendship, you’d think it would be heavier.

 Chirimen Bag

 Small and lighthearted, silk crepe chirimen bags are often shaped into birds and flowers.
 In nineteenth-century Japan, the daughters of samurai and merchants made such bags from kimono scraps.
 Inoue Shigeyoshi, founder of the Japan Toy Museum, helped collect examples of the increasingly rare bags and reprinted patterns and directions for making them.
-Offered as one of the Chirimen Bags to Sew (PieceWork, November/December 1994), this Chinese lantern (ground cherry) bag is the Bag of Happy Whimsy and the Bag of Saving and Celebrating Handwork of the Past, an idea at the heart of PieceWork itself.
+Offered as one of the Chirimen Bags to Sew in PieceWork, November/December 1994, this Chinese lantern (ground cherry) bag is the Bag of Happy Whimsy and the Bag of Saving and Celebrating Handwork of the Past, an idea at the heart of PieceWork itself.

 Veronica Patterson, PieceWork’s editor from its inception in 1993 to 1997, is a writer, freelance editor, and teacher of creative writing who lives in Colorado.